charlielobster/CFD_MD_AI_Project_2025/README.md

-# CFD and MD AI Modeling with the PhysicsNeMo API
+# CFD and MD AI Modeling with the PhysicsNeMo Platform

 <a href=https://developer.nvidia.com/physicsnemo>NVIDIA PhysicsNeMo Official Site</a>